Writing and marketing a new book is no easy task.

 By connecting with readers on a personal level, as well as literary, you have a chance to build a long-term fan base who will anticipate your next book and spread the word to their fellow fans.

-Here are some easy ways to get started with author branding.
+Here are some easy ways to get started with author branding and a marketing plan.

 1. Social Media

-Social media is a great chance for writers to connect with their audience, as well as their fellow authors.
+Social media is a great chance for Indie authors to connect with their audience, as well as their fellow authors.

-It’s important to use social media in a deliberate, measured way.
+It’s important to use social media in a deliberate, measured way to market your books.